How Do Hit and Run Claims Work?

 The time limit for all personal injury claims is three years, as outlined by the Limitation Act 1980.
 This means that you have to start proceedings within three years of suffering your injuries.

-However, in some cases, you may be able to make a hit and run claim outside of this time limit.
-For example, if you are injured while under the age of eighteen, the time limit is frozen.
+For example, if you were under the age of 18 when the accident happened, the time restriction does not apply.
 A litigation friend can make a claim on your behalf during this time, but you won’t be able to claim for yourself until the time limit comes into effect on your eighteenth birthday.
 Then, it runs until you turn twenty-one, giving you three years from your eighteenth birthday to claim hit and run compensation.

 For more information on claiming for a hit and run accident and the time limits involved, talk to one of our advisors today.